-Whether you're learning how to become a bartender or are already a world-class sommelier, there's always more to learn about cocktails.
+Whether you're learning how to become a bartender or are already a world-class sommelier, there's always more to learn about cocktails and tonic water.
 From books for beginners to books for old hands to books for enthusiasts looking for recipes, bartending books for every occasion!

 Each year, hundreds of books are published with their own take on cocktail recipes, bartending practices, and more.
 It can be difficult to find the books that offer the best bang for your buck.